1) Write One Trigger per one Object

 5) Using Collections, Streamlining Queries, and Efficient For Loops to avoid governors.

 It is important to use Apex Collections(LIST, SET,MAP) to efficiently query data and store the data in memory.

 The total number of records that can be returned by SOQL queries in a request is 50,000.
-If returning a large set of queries causes you to exceed your heap limit, then Use SOQL in For loop, to avoid 50001 limit error.
+If returning a large set of queries causes you to exceed your heap limit, then Use SOQL with proper filter conditions(Where conditions) , to avoid 50001 limit error.